EmeshSinha/Levenshtein-Algorithm-API/README.md

 # Levenshtein-Algorithm-API
-Created an API implementing the Levenshtein algorithm to detect duplicate or similar names for the organization I am currently working for
+Created an API implementing the Levenshtein algorithm to detect duplicate or similar names for the organization I worked for